workshops ~ in person

 A list can be more than something we take to the grocery store or a tool we use to prioritize our day.
 In creative writing, lists can do much heavy lifting, giving order to chaos, condensing and prioritizing large swaths of information, aligning our purpose, giving boundaries to what we want to share with our readers, providing a starting point, and making us feel a sense of accomplishment.
 Using list-structures can also make writing a novel-length project or a chapter or a poem more accessible.
 The simple structure of a list does not lessen the depth of a story, but can often enhance it.
 Here is one of my favorite list-structured books: I Am, I am, I Am: Seventeen Brushes with Death by Maggie O’Farrell; and poems: The Soils I Have Eaten by Aimee Nezhukumatathil, Things you Didn't Put on Your Resume by Joyce Sutphen.

 Sometimes the tool of using a list in creative writing can be overt.
 Other times, it is embedded as a story within a story.
 A list can also be ninja-like: readers may not always pick up on the fact that they are reading a list.
-A list structure is one of the containers that holds space for a good story and sometimes, as a writer, a container is all we need to know how to begin.
+A list structure is one of the containers that holds space for a good story and sometimes, as a writer, a container is all we need to know is how to begin.

 Dates: September 18, 25, October, 2, 9, 16, and 23, 2025